Speech and Language Development

 - Nurture your baby's speech and language development.
 Talk, read, sing, and play with your baby.
 Interaction and a loving environment will help engage your child's curiosity, build confidence, and foster a familiarity with language.
 These traits provide a strong foundation for speech and language development.

 - Nurture your child's speech and language development, ages 1 to 2.
 Involve your child in conversations, and talk about the names of favorite toys and other common objects around the house.
 Speak slowly and clearly, and praise your child's attempts to speak.
 To help your child's brain develop, play or read together instead of letting your child watch TV, watch movies, or play games on a screen.
 When you play or read with your child, leave the TV off.
-Even a show playing in the background matters.
-It keeps your child—and you—from focusing on and learning the most from the activity you are sharing.footnote 4
+Even a show playing in the background can distract you and your child.

 Other Places To Get Help